nikerla/vc-content/pages/docs/vc2devguide/extending-commerce/extending-using-events.md

 }
 ```

-## Register the event handler
+## How to register an event handler, subscribe to a domain event

 ```
 var eventHandlerRegistrar = _container.Resolve<IHandlerRegistrar>();
 eventHandlerRegistrar.RegisterHandler<CustomDomainEvent>(async (message, token) => await _container.Resolve<CustomDomainEventHandler>().Handle(message));
 ```

-## Raise the domain event
+## How to raise domain events
+In your domain entities, when a significant state change happens you’ll want to raise your domain events like this
 ```
 var eventPublisher = _container.Resolve<IEventPublisher>();
 eventPublisher .Publish(new CustomDomainEvent()));
 ```

-## Override already exist event handler with new derived type
+## How to override an existing event handler with a new derived type
 ```
 public class CustomDomainEventHandler2 : CustomDomainEventHandler
 { .... }